bbwark/DietiDeals24_15/README.md

     This will run the container in detached mode instead of simply as a background process.

-1. The application setup and its deployment on an EC2 instance is complete, the next step is the installation of the application frontend through Android Studio, this can be done in various ways, also the Android Studio tool, like other tools used, is continuously updated and the interfaces may change over time, it is recommended a personal research to perform the installation of a project in Android Studio on your device or the use through the IDE simulator.
+1. The application setup and its deployment on an EC2 instance is **complete**, the next step is the installation of the application frontend through Android Studio, this can be done in various ways, also the Android Studio tool, like other tools used, is continuously updated and the interfaces may change over time, **it is recommended a personal research to perform the installation of a project in Android Studio** on your device or the use through the IDE simulator.

 In the documentation folder inside the repository there is a mock data generator in Python that can be used on your database to verify that it works correctly, it also has a small user guide attached.